Get insider access

 Charging Port Lightning

 The Apple AirPods Pro 2nd Generation have a decent battery performance.
-Apple advertises that they last six hours continuously, which is on par with what we measured.
-It's worth mentioning that battery life varies depending on usage, the features you're using, and even your listening volume.
-On the upside, you can always pop them in their carrying case if you need more battery life since it holds an extra four charges.
+Apple advertises a continuous battery life of six hours, which aligns with our measurements.
+It's worth mentioning that battery life varies depending on usage, such as what features are enabled and your listening volume.
+If you're low on battery, you can pop them into their carrying case, which holds four additional charges.
 The buds also enter standby mode when not in use to conserve battery life further.

 6.5